atteneder/glTFast/Documentation~/ImportRuntime.md

 ##### `Layer`

-Instantated `GameObject`s will be assigned to this [layer](https://docs.unity3d.com/Manual/Layers.html).
+Instantiated `GameObject`s will be assigned to this [layer](https://docs.unity3d.com/Manual/Layers.html).

 ##### `Mask`